Applies to: All ONTRAPORT accounts. Limited to sending to US based addresses.

 - Recurring service reminder (e.g., oil change, haircut)

 - Pre-tradeshow appointment setting

 - and much, MUCH more!

 Make sure to grab a prospect’s physical address as often as you can or is appropriate.
 Being in touch both online and off is proven to increase the lifetime value of a client.

-If you only have email addresses for your clients, then you'll need to come up with a campaign that gives your contacts a good reason to cough up their mailing address.
+If you only have email addresses for your clients, then you'll need to come up with a campaign that gives your contacts a good reason to provide their mailing address.
 While you're at it, get their birthday, too.